 - Using HCL in the treatment of SIBO and understanding cases when it might be contraindicated

 Dr. Steven Sandberg-Lewis has been a practicing naturopathic physician since his graduation from National University of Natural Medicine (NUNM) in 1978.
 He has been a professor at NUNM since 1985, teaching a variety of courses but primarily focusing on gastroenterology and GI physical medicine.
 His gastroenterology specialty student rotations are a unique clinical training at NUNM.
-In addition to supervising clinical rotations he also maintains a practice at 8Hearts Health and Wellness in Portland, Oregon.
+In addition to supervising clinical rotations he also maintains a practice at Hive Mind Medicine, in Portland, Oregon.

 He is a popular international lecturer at functional medicine seminars, presents webinars and is frequently interviewed on issues of digestive health and disease.
 He is the author or co-author of several Townsend Letter award-winning articles (Hiatal Hernia Syndrome, Dysbiosis Has a New Name, Small Intestine Bacterial Overgrowth: Common but Overlooked Cause of IBS) and the author of the medical textbook Functional Gastroenterology: Assessing and Addressing the Causes of Functional Digestive Disorders, Second edition, 2017.
 In 2010 he co-founded the SIBO Center at NUNM which is one of only four centers in the USA for Small Intestine Bacterial Overgrowth diagnosis, treatment, education and research.
 In 2014 he was named one of the “Top Docs” in Portland monthly magazine’s yearly healthcare issue and in 2015 was inducted into the OANP/NUNM Hall of Fame.